 Fertilize with an acidic plant fertilizer of your choice in spring.
-Reapply fertilizer a couple times yearly for increased growth.
+Reapply fertilizer a couple of times yearly for increased growth.

 Mulch your Autumn Cheer Encore Azalea to promote moisture retention.

-Space Your Autumn Cheer Encore Azalea 2.5 feet apart for seamless planting.
+Space Your Autumn Cheer Encore Azalea 2.5 feet apart for a seamless planting.
 Otherwise, plant them over 3.5 feet apart for gaps between plants.